 No one should doubt that we are making progress.
-The GNP for the second quarter of 1983 shows growth at a 9.2 percent rate: The greatest quarterly expansion since 1975.
-The index of leading economic indicators has jumped 11 months in a row.
-Industrial output rose 2.1 percent in April; the highest monthly rise in 8 years, 1.2 percent in May, 1.0 percent in June, and 1.8 percent in July.
+The GNP indicator for the second quarter of 1983 shows growth at a 8.7 percent rate.
+The index of leading economic indicators has jumped 12 months in a row.
+Industrial output rose 2.1 percent in April; the highest monthly rise in 8 years, 1.2 percent in May, and 1.0 percent in June.
 Economists agree we are in a broad based recovery.
-The moderation in the pace of recovery--indicated by the 0.1 percent drop in the August economic indicators--hopefully indicates the recovery will be sustained over the long term.

 1. Inflation was cut to 3.9 percent in 1982, from 12.4 percent in 1980.
 This is the lowest inflation rate since 1972.
-Consumer prices rose just 2.4 percent in the 12-month period ending July 1983, the lowest since 1966.
-Inflation in 1983 so far is running at annual rate of 3.2 percent.
-Even with an upward "blip" in producer prices, the inflation picture remains very good.
-Labor productivity rose 5.7 percent in the second quarter, contributing to further progress on inflation.
+And the trend is continuing: consumer prices rose just 2.6 percent in the 12-month period ending June 1983.

 2. Interest rates are down.
-Although the prime rate is at 11 percent, it is still way down from the 21 percent that prevailed when President Reagan took office.
+Although the prime rate just rose a half point, at 11 percent, it is still way down from the 21 percent that prevailed when President Reagan took office.
 Home mortgage rates are down since last year.
 Long-term rates for business loans are off about 3 points from a year ago.